 The temple of Mayureshwar is located in the village of Morgaon.
-The temple has a 50 feet high dome flanked by four pillars one each of its sides.
+The temple has a 50 ft high dome flanked by four pillars, one on each of its sides.
 Nearby is a massive Deepmala – a pillar made in stone of oil lamps.

 Lastly, the Varad Vinayak Temple is located in the Mahad village.
 The idol of this place was found by the lakeside and was later put inside a temple.
 The Varad Vinayak Temple that we see today was actually restructured and renovated by the Peshwa rulers.